whisthq/whist/main-webserver/README.md

 │   │           └── stripe_client.py --> helpers for stripe
 │   ├── maintenance
 │   │   └── maintenance_manager.py --> helpers for webserver maintenance mode
-│   ├── models --> Python classes corresponding to our DB tables │   │   ├── _meta.py -->  the scripts initializing SQLAlchemy
-│   │   ├── hardware.py -->  tables in our hardware schema
+│   ├── models --> Python classes, on which arbitrary methods may be defined, corresponding to our DB tables │   │   ├── _meta.py -->  the scripts initializing SQLAlchemy │   │   ├── hardware.py -->  tables in our hardware schema
 │   │   ├── logs.py -->  tables in our logs schema